MattZ-2051/infinite-digital-ui-v1-legacy/.github/ISSUE_TEMPLATE/epic-template.md

 ---
 name: EPIC Template
-about: Use this template when creating an EPIC
+about: 'Use this template when creating an EPIC '
 title: ''
 labels: ''
 assignees: ''